 Title I in Bellingham Public Schools:

-In the Bellingham Public Schools we have six elementary schools that receive Federal Title I, Part A funds – Alderwood, Birchwood, Carl Cozier, Cordata, Roosevelt, and Sunnyland.
+In the Bellingham Public Schools we have five elementary schools that receive Federal Title I, Part A funds – Alderwood, Birchwood, Carl Cozier, Cordata, and Roosevelt.

 - Parent’s Right to Be Informed, Title I Part A (multiple languages)

 - A Parent’s Guide: What is Title I, Part A